 Research shows women often face challenges getting approved for home loans, and financial gender inequality may be to blame.

-The gender pay gap is a big reason why many women struggle for total financial independence.
-While the large-scale fight for gender equality is long and collaborative, there is something you can do to play a part: maintain a high credit score.
+While the large-scale fight for gender equality is long and collaborative, there is something every woman can do to fight back: maintain a high credit score.

 A strong credit score is important for financial equality

 Your credit score is a tool lenders use to determine your trustworthiness when borrowing money and answer questions about your financial habits.
 Will you max out your credit line?
 Will you pay your bills on time?
 Will you pay off your debt in full?
 Are you a high-risk or low-risk borrower?